tomvaneyck/p2p-mesh-network/README.md

 Make a peer to peer mesh network over WebRTC and send any type of data from browser to browser.
 Perfect for distributed applications where nodes can appear or disappear without warning.

-A demo application can be found [here](https://tomvaneyck.be).
-This application is a simple messaging application with an integrated view of the topology of the network.
-To use it, open two or more tabs, connect the nodes using their addresses and send messages to any node on the network.

 ## Quick start

 Import this library in your project, make a new node and connect to others to establish a network.
 Then just send any data you like.